 He has litigated cases in state and federal courts and around the country before different arbitration panels, administrative and government tribunals, and boards.
-He represents individuals, public and private businesses and governmental entities and has litigated cases involving issues such as civil rights, constitutional claims, construction and land use, business torts, trade secrets, and commercial disputes, to name a few.
+He represents individuals, public and private businesses, and governmental entities and has litigated cases involving issues such as civil rights, constitutional claims, construction and land use, business torts, trade secrets, and commercial disputes to name a few.
 He also advises clients on a variety of business and legal matters, including records retention, electronic privacy, Internet and social media, and electronic discovery.

-- University of Wisconsin - Madison (J.D., cum laude, 1992)
+- University of Wisconsin, Madison (J.D., cum laude, 1992)

-- University of Colorado - Boulder (B.A., 1987)
+- University of Colorado, Boulder (B.A., 1987)

 - State Courts of Colorado

-- U.S. District Court, District of Colorado
+- U.S. District Court for the District of Colorado

-- U.S. District Court, Eastern District of Pennsylvania
+- U.S. District Court for the Eastern District of Pennsylvania